fedarko/wotplot/README.md

 #### The "suffix-array-only" method

-The second method mentioned above (herein referred to as "SA-only") computes suffix arrays for each of the input strings, then iterates through them to identify shared _k_-mers.
+The second method mentioned above (herein referred to as "suff-only") computes suffix arrays for each of the input strings, then iterates through them to identify shared _k_-mers.
 It's less sophisticated than `common_substrings()`, but it works.
 (This was previously the only method wotplot supported for finding shared _k_-mers.)

-You can use this alternative method by passing `sa_only=True` to the `DotPlotMatrix()` constructor.
+You can use this alternative method by passing `suff_only=True` to the `DotPlotMatrix()` constructor.

 #### When should I use one method or another?

 In general, the default method should be fine up until your sequences are ~5 Mbp each.
-At that point, if you are using a system with low memory (less than ~8 GB RAM) and are okay with taking a longer time to computer your dot plots, you may want to use the SA-only method.
+At that point, if you are using a system with low memory (less than ~8 GB RAM) and are okay with taking a longer time to computer your dot plots, you may want to use the suff-only method.

 ### Informal benchmarking